 That’s an exaggeration, of course, but an organization that has a strong improvement vision and strategy and has already demonstrated good momentum in improvement efforts should not be constrained by an artificially induced pressure to reduce OpEx funding because of the maturity of the organization.
 Shrinking your way to success is generally not a good strategy.

-In addition, progressive organizations that are eagerly embracing disruptive technologies, products, and business models need the support in their OpEx efforts to drive similarly aggressive improvement infrastructure.
+In addition, progressive organizations that are eagerly embracing disruptive technologies, products, and business models need support in their OpEx efforts to drive similarly aggressive improvement infrastructure.
 If your customer-facing development budget is increasing, it’s probably a good idea to plan for an increase in the OpEx efforts to support it.

 As Jeff Bezos of Amazon said, “It's our job every day to make every important aspect of the customer experience a little bit better.”
 Improvement can never stop.
 Organizations need the OpEx team to support improvement and the OpEx budget to support the team.